gmucsn/mTree_learning_exercises/basic_auctions/step_3/README.md

         self.send(agent["address"], new_message)
 ```

 Finally, we will implement a directive handler for accepting bids from agents.
-This will handle the handle_bid directive.
-This method will identify the bidder and the bid amount from the agent.
+This will handle the "bid_for_item" directive.
+This method identifies the bidder that sent the messsage and the bid amount from the bidder.

 ```
 @directive_decorator("bid_for_item")